MicrosoftDocs/machine-learning-server-docs/microsoft-r/r/concept-what-is-compute-context.md

 Use case | Description |
 ---------|-------------|
 Client to Server| Write and run script locally in R Client, pushing specific computations to a remote Machine Learning Server instance.
 You can shift calculations to systems with more powerful processing capabilities or database assets.|
 Server to Server | Push platform-specific computations to a server on a different platform.
-Supported platforms include SQL Server,  Hadoop (Spark or MapReduce).
+Supported platforms include SQL Server,  Hadoop (Spark).
 You can implement a distributed processing architecture: RxLocalSeq, RxSpark, RxInSqlServer. |

 ## Context and distributed computing